 - Mobility.
 Manufactured with special features to assist people with disabilities.

 - Rarity.
 One of only a small number, limited editions.

 - Left-hand drive.
 A left-hand drive car of which right-hand drive versions are not available anywhere in the world.

 - Motorhomes and campervans.
 A vehicle originally manufactured as a campervan or motorhome.

 - Registering as a RAW will be simplified.
 Workshops will now only need to establish certain workshop particulars and achieve ISO 9000 quality management systems certification.

 - Sample vehicle testing and modification requirements will be reduced, including removal of the current requirements that serviceable catalytic converters and tyres be replaced, and reduction of emissions testing requirements for sample vehicles that are from countries with similar emissions standards as Australia.

 - The limits on the number of vehicles that can be processed by each workshop will be removed.

 While these make it a lot easier for businesses to provide and buyers to purchase imported vehicles, there is still a commitment to actively improving, and not just maintaining, existing quality standards with the introduction of third-party vehicle-by-vehicle inspections.
-All RAWS supplied vehicles will be required to undergo third party inspection to confirm:
+All Registered Automotive Workshop Scheme (RAWS) supplied vehicles will be required to undergo third-party inspection to confirm:

-Workshops will also have to meet new technical and reporting requirements, but this too is being streamlined with a documentation pre-approval process known as Model Reports which:
+Workshops will also have to meet new technical and reporting requirements, but this is also being streamlined with a documentation pre-approval process known as Model Reports which: